opral/monorepo/inlang/source-code/paraglide/paraglide-js/README.md

 ![VsCode screenshot showing Sherlock adding inlay hints next to messages and making an "extract message" code action available for hardcoded text](https://cdn.jsdelivr.net/gh/opral/monorepo@latest/inlang/source-code/paraglide/paraglide-js/assets/sherlock-preview.png)

+## Language Configuration

+You can configure the languages you intend to support

 ## Adding Languages

 You can declare which languages you support in `./project.inlang/settings.json`.

 ```json
 // project.inlang/settings.json
 {